After the Fires…3 Top Tips for Daily Detox

 But it’s a great time to start incorporating healthy habits into holiday and year-round traditions.

-And I have some important tips you can use to get started on replenishing your body’s reserves of its most powerful detoxifying processes and enzymes.
+And I have some great tips you can use to get started on replenishing your body’s reserves of its most powerful detoxifying processes and enzymes.

 I want to show you how to protect yourself and get rid of stored toxins.
 To better eliminate the large toxic loads we face from wildfires, traffic jams, and day-to-day living.